WalJT/IEEE-TeX-Template/README.md

 # IEEE-TeX-Template

-A document tepmlate in the format of an IEEE journal article.
+A document template in the approximate visual style of an IEEE journal article.

-Does not conform 100% to IEEE guidelines, as there are official templates for that purpose.
+Does not conform directly to IEEE guidelines, as there are official templates for that purpose.
+I would encourage finding one of those for actual journal articles.
 This template aims to be a starting point for stand-alone documents with the visual style of such articles.